lieskjur/Monochrome/README.md

 ## Features
 - All the gaps you could have ever wanted
-- Dunst and Rofi themes
+- [Dunst] and [Rofi] themes
+- Support for setting the wallpaper with [nitrogen]
-- Bars drawn on multiple workspaces
+- Status bars drawn on multiple workspaces
 - Separation of icon and text fonts (just like the church and state)
-- Polybar modules with minimal formatting
+- [Polybar] modules with minimal formatting

 ## Included Polybar modules
 Polybar modules are included in [polybar.modules].
 By default only the date-time module is applied with the option of adding more in [polybar.config]